Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Experiments and Analyses

 To evaluate the ability of STACCA's learned policies to generalize, we test policies trained on the 50-node BA ($m=1$) graph on four unseen network topologies at two different scales (100 and 1000 nodes).
 The test graphs include two Watts-Strogatz (WS) graphs ($k=4$) \cite{watts1998collective} with rewiring probabilities $p=0.1$ and $p=0.5$, and two Barabási-Albert (BA) graphs with $m=1$ and $m=2$.

-We compare the performance of the STACCA actor architecture against an identically trained MLP actor.
-For each actor type, we use the highest-performing model based on rewards from 10 independent training runs.
+We compare the performance of the STACCA actor against an identically trained MLP actor.
+While prior networked MARL frameworks (e.g., \cite{qu2020scalable, qu2020scalable_local}) introduce valuable structural biases, their architectures are predominantly designed and tuned for fixed-topology training.
+Adapting them for zero-shot topological generalization would require significant architectural modifications, confounding the comparison.
+Thus, we use an MLP actor baseline to isolate the impact of STACCA's actor architecture on network generalizability.
+For each actor type, we use the best-performing model based on rewards from 10 independent training runs.